CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 * Interruptions were marked as “[crosstalk hh:mm:ss]” in the transcript.
 Number of Crosstalks - Order of Speech: This dimension shows an incremental count of crosstalks during an actor’s speech over the course of the conversation.
 It shows whose speeches were broken by the crosstalks the most up to a certain order of speech in the conversation.
 It also shows how this number changed for each actor throughout the conversation.

-as the dimensions to be extracted as data by processing the conversation text and to be visualized for insights.
  All these dimensions involve a temporality to show the aspect (e.g. actor, number of words, etc.) within a moment or period in the conversation as well as through the overall conversation.
 Based on that, more refined ideas were discussed and produced for the visualizations of these dimensions.

-To investigate the questions in Part 2, we outlined: the 6 themes that the debate conversation included: healthcare, covid, economy, environment, race, and election. a list of thematic words under each time that are used in the conversation* *This was by our qualitative evaluation of the debate transcript.
+To investigate the questions in Part 2, we outlined: the 6 themes that the debate conversation included: healthcare, covid, economy, environment, race, and election.
+These themes were generally set by Chris Wallace.
+However, the initial segment as set forth by Wallace was the Supreme Court.
+We determined healthcare to be an important aspect of this segment and chose to focus our investigation on healthcare in this segment.
+In place of environment, Chris Wallace's theme was 'record.'
+We chose to focus on their discussion of environment within their records.
+Using these themes, we qualitatively selected frequently used, or key themeatic words associated with the broad theme.
+For example, 'mask' and 'vaccine' were key words related to covid. a list of thematic words under each time that are used in the conversation* *This was by our qualitative evaluation of the debate transcript.